 Which Is the Best Single Din Touch Screen Car Radio?

 My absolute number one Single DIN touch screen radio is the Alpine iLX-F309 HALO9.

 Why?
 It has a large 9″ WVGA capacitive touchscreen that ‘floats’ in front of the dash.
 The best thing about this radio is that you can adjust the mounting angle and height of the screen for the best position.

 On top of the excellent touch screen, Alpine iLX-F309 can support a range of audio playback features like Bluetooth, HD radio, or SiriusXM satellite radio.

-You can also choose to buy this option bundled with a front and rear camera and connecting equipment for a complete audio and camera integration for your car.
+You can also choose to buy this option bundled with a front and rear camera and connecting equipment for complete audio and camera integration for your car.

 Finally, Alpine allows control on various equipment like extra lighting, winches, and toolboxes with the additional KAC-001 accessory controller.

-While the iLX-F309 has many features and options to expand, it can become expensive but well worth the price with all additional equipment.
+While the iLX-F309 has many features and options to expand, it can become expensive but well worth the price with all the additional equipment.